gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - ~~User receives useful error message when specified task (i.e using name) is not found~~
   - ~~Error message includes names of X tasks with names closest to given name~~
 - ~~User receives useful error message when configuration fails (incl. identification of the rule that failed in the diagnostics)~~

+### Open issues

+- Should have a sample that shows the plugin + DSL working together
+- Given that a rule creates a task called `thing` then DSL `model { tasks { thing { ... } } }` fails due to a duplicate creator rule, but succeeds when a task `thing` does not exist.
+- Error message for unbound rule whose subject is under `tasks` should complain about a missing task.
+Eg `tasks.thing` should explain that task `thing` is unknown.

 ## Story: Model DSL rule uses an implicitly typed model element as input via name